How to Tell If Your Dog is Healthy

 Identify Early Signs and Symptoms

 One of the best ways to ensure that your dog remains healthy is by being able to identify early signs and symptoms of illness.
 This way, you can begin treatment promptly, which may improve the outcome.
-By being aware of what to look for, you can be a better advocate for your pet’s health.
+By being aware of what to look for, you can better advocate for your pet’s health.

 Dog’s Weight